o2ac/o2ac-ur/catkin_ws/src/o2ac_dynamixel/README.md

 # Dynamixel Command package

 This package can be used to configure and command Dynamixel motors using an action server.
-The action message is created for high-level commands for grippers that are powered by Dynamixel motors.
+This is used by `o2ac_fastening_tools` to actuate the tools using Dynamixel motors.

 ## Setup